 The success of the Tuition Exchange program depends upon the primary TELO.
-The TELO is the principal point of contact for TE Central, eligible employees, and their families, students applying for TE import scholarships, and TELOs at other member schools.
-The TELOs work is seasonal, with peak periods typically early and late in the fall semester and again early and late in the spring semester.
+The TELO is the principal point of contact for TE Central, eligible employees and their families, students applying for TE import scholarships, and TELOs at other member schools.
+The TELO work is seasonal, with peak periods typically early and late in the fall semester and again early and late in the spring semester.
 The time required to administer the TE program on any campus is difficult to estimate.
-It depends on the number of participating students and is generally a minimal addition to an administrator's workload.
+It depends on the number of participating students, and it requires work on the part of the individual's workload.